 Figure 2 Three-dimensional intensity distribution at a distance of 6mm (a) and 75mm (b) from the head

-The ultrasound waves have also purely mechanical impact associated with the generation of variable pressure within the therapeutic area.
-Tissues are subjected to a specific micro- massage occurring with the frequency of the ultrasound head.
-This leads to an increase in permeability of cell membranes and broadening of ion channels.
+The ultrasound waves have also a purely mechanical impact associated with the generation of variable pressure within the therapeutic area.
+Tissues are subjected to a specific micro-massage occurring with the frequency of the ultrasound head.
+This leads to an increase in the permeability of cell membranes and the broadening of ion channels.
 In consequence, the metabolic processes occurring in cells are accelerated.
 Very important in this context is the ultrasound impact on the skin, particularly on the stratum corneum, which is the fundamental barrier that absorbs substances from the outside of the system.
 Mechanical wave impact results in a significant reduction of tightness of the stratum corneum and modulation of the size of sebaceous and sweat glands as well as hair follicles.
-Another factor increasing the permeability of the skin is the above mentioned thermal effect.
+Another factor increasing the permeability of the skin is the above-mentioned thermal effect.
 These phenomena have led to the development of transcutaneous drug application techniques.

-Phonophoresis is a method of administering drugs through the skin by means of the ultrasound influence.
+Phonophoresis is a method of administering drugs through the skin by means of ultrasound influence.
 The active substance is dissolved in the gel, which is also the coupling medium between the skin and the ultrasound head.
-The main advantage of this method, as well as other transdermal ones, is to bypass the liver transition and to concentrate therapeutic drug at the treatment area.
-Limitation in this case is the relatively small amount of active substance due to the small thickness of the gel between the head and the skin.
-In addition, the drug particles penetrate into the skin only by diffusion forces, and they are also captured by the blood circulated in the vessels of the dermis.
-Therefore, phonophoresis therapeutic efficacy is limited to the superficial diseases.
+The main advantage of this method, as well as other transdermal ones, is to bypass the liver transition and concentrate therapeutic drugs in the treatment area.
+The limitation, in this case, is the relatively small amount of active substance due to the small thickness of the gel between the head and the skin.
+In addition, the drug particles penetrate into the skin only by diffusion forces, and they are also captured by the blood circulating in the vessels of the dermis.
+Therefore, phonophoresis therapeutic efficacy is limited to superficial diseases.

-Electrophonophoresis is also a method of transcutaneous drug application, but enhanced by the impact of electric current.
-The creator of this method is Dr. A. Dyszkiewicz, who decided to combine both the advantages of iontophoresis (generation of a strong electric field gradient at the dissociated ions of the drug) and the influence of ultrasound waves (mainly modulation of the permeability of the skin and increase in the kinetic energy within the therapeutic area).
-For application, a special design of ultrasound head has been developed, which has a chamber for drug substance and the adequate current flow circuit.
-Because of the use of a direct current for transportation of drug ions, front of the head must have a layer with suitable chemical resistance to avoid chemical reaction with gel and then with particles of the drug.
-Conventional ultrasound heads frequently have heads made of aluminum alloy, which is a very reactive metal.
+Electrophonophoresis is also a method of transcutaneous drug application but enhanced by the impact of electric current.
+The creator of this method is Dr A. Dyszkiewicz, who decided to combine both the advantages of iontophoresis (generation of a strong electric field gradient at the dissociated ions of the drug) and the influence of ultrasound waves (mainly modulation of the permeability of the skin and increase in the kinetic energy within the therapeutic area).
+For application, a special design of ultrasound head has been developed, which has a chamber for drug substances and an adequate current flow circuit.
+Because of the use of a direct current for the transportation of drug ions, the front of the head must have a layer with suitable chemical resistance to avoid chemical reactions with gel and then with particles of the drug.
+Conventional ultrasound heads frequently have heads made of aluminium alloy, which is a very reactive metal.
 For this reason, they are not suitable for such applications.

-In conclusion, it should be noted that electrophonophoresis is a method of drug administering with high efficiency, and thus, it should be used with caution and under the supervision of the doctor.
+In conclusion, it should be noted that electrophonophoresis is a method of drug administration with high efficiency, and thus, it should be used with caution and under the supervision of a doctor.
 In the case of misdiagnosis or improper selection of the drug, the patient may suffer effects similar to wrong pharmacotherapy or injection.